 My New Boyfriends.by caroline

-Gawsh, isn’t that guy (above) just gorgeous?
-My-oh-my, I’m drooling over him like a photo of George Clooney.
+Gawsh, aren’t those guys (above) just gorgeous?
+My-oh-my, I’m drooling over them like a photo of George Clooney.

 Who would of thought a vegetarian stuffed pepper could get me so excited?
 (It’s the little things … really.)
 For those of you who have never had a stuffed pepper, this dish is typically made with peppers (duh), and stuffed with some version of tomatoes, rice, cheese and ground meat.